Shove1Bow1/share-and-upload-file/README.md

 5. Use "npm start" to run the server
 Enjoy!!
 Note: This is the first version so server sometimes maybe unstable, and code can be messy.
-Will try to update the code later
+Will try to update the code later 2#Note: Create a default Downloads if you are using EC2, using command "mkdir ~/Downloads" for linux system